Al

 songs have been used in films and television and covered by such

-artists as Ruth Brown.
-He has nine solo blues and roots
+artists as Ruth Brown and Johnny Rawls, and bands New Jump Blues and the Knickerbocker All Stars.
+He has fifteen solo blues and roots

-CDs out under his own name, the last four having reached the top 15
+CDs out under his own name, the majority having reached the top 15

 on the Living Blues airplay charts in their year of release.
 They